nickthecook/ops/README.md

 ### Language-independence

 `ops` is written in Ruby and distributed as a gem, but it can manage projects written in any language.
-(Many automation frameworks can technically do this, but they do tend to show their biases, some more heavily than others.)
+(Many automation frameworks can technically do this, even if written primarily for one language.
+However, they do tend to show their biases, some more heavily than others.)

 Since its config file is plain ol' `YAML`, and you automate things with shell commands, `ops` assumes nothing about the language in which your project is written.